 The trees that are grown in this area are pomegranate and citrus.
 The leftover citrus on the ground is usually tracked down by Tequila.
-You see they bear a resemblance to another favourite round thing called a tennis ball, which Tequila is obsessed about.
+You see they bear a resemblance to another favourite round thing called a tennis ball, which Tequila is obsessed with.
 Actually, there is something else she loves more than a ball.
 Well, maybe.
 Her second love would be a good splash around in the waterways.

 She is hilarious as she will jump into one, then run out and repeat the process a few hundred metres up the road, leaving wet paw prints on the dirt road.

 No Tequila we have no idea where you are.
 Indeed we don’t, as we pass her and she is sitting amongst the reeds, playing hide and seek with us.
 Funny dog.